Visions-to-Visuals/v2v-website/docs/component-creation-process.md

 - Identify any required assets (images, icons, etc.)
 - Ensure all required assets are added to the assets folder

-### 2. Structure Planning
+### 2. Structure Planning (REQUIRES USER CONFIRMATION)
 - Create pseudocode that outlines:
   - Component hierarchy
   - HTML structure
   - Parent-child relationships
   - Required props and interfaces
   - Basic component organization
+- Present pseudocode to user
+- **STOP HERE** and wait for explicit user confirmation
-- Get confirmation on the proposed structure before proceeding
+- Only proceed after receiving clear approval on the proposed structure

-### 3. Initial Implementation
+### 3. Initial Implementation (ONLY AFTER PSEUDOCODE APPROVAL)
 Create the base component files with:
 - Proper imports
 - Basic JSX structure